 Make Rest Stops Every Hour

-You can make a stop of 5 or 10 minutes every hour or as your body asks for it.
+Make Rest Stops Every Hour.
+You can make a stop of 5 or 10 minutes every hour of trekking or hiking, or sooner as your body asks for it.

 How to Prepare for Hiking: Carry a Map, Compass, or GPS